 Heinesen also wrote numerous short stories.
-Lanterna Magica was written with the stated intention of it being his final work, Heinesen’s final go at a chronicle of the memorable people and events from his long life.
-The stories are simultaneously magical and realistic: love unrequited, passions leading to ruination, life in a small town in all its facets; told with all the joy and heartbreak which they entail.
+The collection Lanterna Magica was written with the stated intention of it being his final work, a final go at chronicling the memorable people and events from his long life.
+The stories are simultaneously magical and realistic: love unrequited, passions leading to ruination, life in a small town told with all the joy and heartbreak which they entail.
 Tiina Nunnally’s elegant translation is always concise and poetic.
 These are simple stories, masterfully told.
 A travelogue, if you will, to the ends of the earth and the center of the human heart.
 Highly recommended.

 Heðin Brú’s (1901-1987) novel The Old Man and His Sons was first published in 1940 (Feðgar á ferð) and it reflects the turmoil of life in the Faroes as it changed from a primitive society into a more modern one.
 Brú wrote in Faroese, and his terse language reflects this fact.
 Faroese is a very concrete language and abstractions are not common.
 The writing is pithy, dryly ironic at times, and extremely down to earth.
 Simple in its language, Brú’s mastery of understatement and his use of dialog to examine the issues of aging and generational conflict make this a surprisingly moving story.
 Ketil, a vital seventy-year-old, is caught between his traditional self-sufficient hunter-fisher-farmer existence and his sons' lives of working for wages and living on credit.
 The story starts with an intensely graphic account of a whale massacre.
 After the slaughter, Ketil overbids on a quantity of whale meat because he doubts if he’ll have the strength to participate again.
 The rest of the book deals with his efforts to raise money to pay for the whale meat while trying to deal with his unsympathetic adult children.
 One thing this novel shares with The Lost Musicians and Barbara is an open-ended resolution.
 Life goes on.
 Recommended, but Brú’s terse writing and his humble protagonist’s lifestyle may not suit every taste.

-The first English translation of Barbara was done by Estrid Bannister, who was a friend of Jacobsen and was the real-life model for Barbara.
-It might be fun to compare the two translations.
-Although Johnston writes vividly and seems to capture the Faroese idioms, I can't help but think that Estrid’s version might possess a special charm of its own.
+The current edition of Barbara (translation by George Johnston, Norvik Press, 1993) is serviceable, if somewhat pedantic.
+The first English translation of Barbara was done by Estrid Bannister, who was a friend of Jacobsen and was, in real life, the model for the character Barbara.
+In comparing the translations, I found that Johnston writes somewhat stiffly, perhaps preserving the Danish sentence structure.
+Estrid’s 1948 Penguin version, with its fluid and natural style, possesses a special charm of its own.
 Jacobsen’s letters and essays suggests that if he had lived he may have become a giant in Scandinavian literature.
 Highest recommendation.

 Faroese Short Stories